bakudbilla/Summatives_GCS-2_0323-RW-SOFEN-8120120-8/README.md

- application that will take user input and build the Bachelor of Software Engineering cohort list of students.
-The application will take in the following information (student email, age, and student ID).
-Your shell script â€œmain.shâ€
+An application that takes users' input and builds the Bachelor of Software Engineering student record.
+The application will include the following information (student email, age, and student ID).
+The student record(s) can be deleted or updated using the student ID.